 The Profile: The low profile of the Leggero (and other Ombraz models) means they can be slipped into a pants pocket, PFD pocket, backpack pocket, or bicycle pocket – really any pocket or confined space – with ease.
 The benefit of not having arms here is that you can put pressure on the glasses without worrying about the arms breaking or becoming loose.
 Sure, you could conceivably crack a lens or the frame if you apply enough force, but I’ve been rough with mine and have yet to come close to anything breaking.

-The Lenses: The Leggero have hydrophobic (water-shedding), oleophobic (oil-shedding), hard-coated polarized lenses offering 100% UVA and UVB protection.
-I've spent long days on the water, in the snow, and in the sun with these glasses and they perform as well as any polarized sunglasses I have or have had.
+The Lenses: The Leggero has hydrophobic (water-shedding), oleophobic (oil-shedding), and hard-coated polarized lenses offering 100% UVA and UVB protection.
+I’ve spent long days on the water, in the snow, and in the sun with these glasses and they perform as well as any polarized sunglasses I have or have had.
 There are also non-polarized and clear, blue blocker lenses available.
 Honestly, I might have to get a pair of blue blockers in addition to my current pair.

-The Helmet Fit: The Ombraz Leggero, like all other Ombraz models, use a cord around your head to stay put.
-This is certainly comfortable under your helmet and can be a lot more desirable depending on the type of helmet you're wearing.
+The Helmet Fit: The Ombraz Leggero, like all other Ombraz models, uses a cord around your head to stay put.
+This is certainly comfortable under your helmet and can be a lot more desirable depending on the type of helmet you’re wearing.
 However, things can get a bit frustrating when trying to adjust your Ombraz while wearing your helmet (again, this can be made more frustrating depending on the type of helmet).
-Sometimes the added comfort (and security) is worth the hassle of adjusting (or removing) your Ombraz, but other times it's a pain.
+Sometimes the added comfort (and security) is worth the hassle of adjusting (or removing) your Ombraz, but other times it’s a pain.
 I typically end up having to remove my helmet to adjust my Ombraz.

-The Adjustments: Following from the previous note on helmets, adjusting my Leggero can be both incredibly easy but also incredibly frustrating depending. on the circumstances.
-If I'm out hiking in the heat and have minimal clothing on (except for maybe a sun hoodie), it's easy to reach back and adjust my Ombraz.
-However, if I'm hiking in colder temperatures and have multiple neck gaiters on my head, a hood or two, and then a hat to top it all off, finding the right combination of what layer my Ombraz cord should be at and how easily I can adjust it can be a delicate dance.
+The Adjustments: Following from the previous note on helmets, adjusting my Leggero can be both incredibly easy but also incredibly frustrating depending on the circumstances.
+If I’m out hiking in the heat and have minimal clothing on (except for maybe a sun hoodie), it’s easy to reach back and adjust my Ombraz.
+However, if I’m hiking in colder temperatures and have multiple neck gaiters on my head, a hood or two, and then a hat to top it all off, finding the right combination of what layer my Ombraz cord should be at and how easily I can adjust it can be a delicate dance.

-The Removal: Probably my least favorite part of the Ombraz Leggero is how difficult it can be to remove them (depending on the day, conditions, and what I'm wearing).
-Sometimes I even get a bit claustrophobic with the glasses on if I'm trying to get them off quickly for some reason (mosquito behind the lens?)
-As with the adjustment noted above, the more hoods, hats, helmets, neck gaiters, etc. you have on, the more difficult it is to remove your Ombraz (and to put them back on).
-Sometimes I struggle deciding whether I want them next to my skin or over my gaiters/hoods.
+The Removal: Probably my least favorite part of the Ombraz Leggero is how difficult it can be to remove them (depending on the day, conditions, and what I’m wearing).
+Sometimes I even get a bit claustrophobic with the glasses on if I’m trying to get them off quickly for some reason (mosquito behind the lens?)
+As with the adjustment noted above, the more hoods, hats, helmets, neck gaiters, etc. you have on, the more difficult it is to remove your Ombraz (and put them back on).
+Sometimes I struggle to decide whether I want them next to my skin or over my gaiters/hoods.